CopernicaMarketingSoftware/Documentation/Publisher/en/statistics-key-figures.md

 double clicks or different link clicks are not counted.

 - **Click through rate:** The percentage of unique clicks from all messages with at least one impression.
+See [this article](./statistics-ctr) for more information.

 - **Total complaints:** A complaint is a spam registration by the client.
 This number displays the amount of times a message was marked as spam by